vjekoart/retrovizor/Readme.md

     * Compare `buildType:native` and `buildType:bundle` performance
     * `buildType`: for now native web module, but later enable bundling
     * `buildType: native` if dependency starts with `node_modules` copy from there, if it starts with `assets` copy from the assets folder
-    * Improve error reporting, e.g. for CSS, don't die when there's an error
     * Handle file rename in the loop
+    * When a file is removed from chokidar, remove that file from dist if present, e.g. user delets a file during development, nothing happens and that file is still present in the dist directory
     * Add something like `npm run dev:test` to support test development
-    * Add support for multiple CSS and JS files on the app level
     * Performance
         * Try streams instead of `writeFile` and similar to improve performance
         * Try keeping open handles in dev mode to decrease rebuild time
         * `buildLibrary|buildScripts|buildStyles` in `dev` mode
             * Recompile only affected file, create bundle if not `native`, and move affected file or the whole bundle to dist
         * Simplify component `index.js` file by removing the need to provide low level detail tech stuff
-    * When a file is removed from chokidar, remove that file from dist if present, e.g. user delets a file during development, nothing happens and that file is still present in the dist directory

 ## Usage